 Is there a wrong name on your credit report?
-This error, such as a wrong name on credit report, can lead to serious problems like identity confusion and credit denials.
-Here’s how to identify the cause and correct it quickly.
+This error, such as a wrong name on credit report, can lead to serious problems like identity confusion and credit denials, and may even affect your ability to secure even a job.
+Correcting name errors on your credit report is necessary to prevent problems like credit denials and increased loan terms.

 Key Takeaways